-Research and development costs: Research and development costs are accounted for in accordance with ASC Topic 730, Research and Development, (ASC 730) and are expensed as incurred.
-Research and development costs consist primarily of the cost of salaries, share-based compensation expenses, payroll taxes and other employee benefits, subcontractors and materials used for research and development activities, including nonclinical studies, clinical trials, clinical manufacturing costs and professional services.
-The costs of services performed by others in connection with the research and development activities of the Company, including research and development conducted by others on behalf of the Company, shall be included in research and development costs and expensed as the contracted work is performed.
+Research and development expenses: R&D expenses are accounted for in accordance with ASC Topic 730, Research and Development, and are expensed as incurred.
+R&D costs consist primarily of the cost of salaries, share-based compensation expenses, payroll taxes and other employee benefits, subcontractors and materials used for R&D activities, including nonclinical studies, clinical trials, clinical manufacturing costs and professional services.
+The costs of services performed by others in connection with the R&D activities of the Company, including R&D conducted by others on behalf of the Company, shall be included in R&D costs and expensed as the contracted work is performed.
 The Company accrues for costs incurred as the services are being provided by monitoring the status of the trial or project and the invoices received from its external service providers.

-Selling, general and administrative expenses: The Company's selling, general and administrative (SG&A) expense includes commercial and allocated administrative personnel, corporate facility and external costs required to support the marketing and sales of LUPKYNIS.
-These selling, general and administrative costs include: corporate facility operating expenses and allocated depreciation; commercial, marketing and operations in support of LUPKYNIS; patient assistance program costs; human resources; finance, legal, information technology and support personnel expenses; and other corporate costs such as telecommunications, insurance, audit and government affairs.
-We expense selling, general and administrative expenses as they are incurred.
+Selling, general and administrative expenses: The Company's SG&A expenses include commercial and allocated administrative personnel, corporate facility and external costs required to support the marketing and sales of LUPKYNIS.
+These SG&A costs include: corporate facility operating expenses and allocated depreciation; commercial, marketing, pharmacovigilance, publications, tradeshows, advisory boards and operations in support of LUPKYINIS; patient assistance program costs; human resources; finance, legal, information technology and support personnel expenses; and other corporate costs such as telecommunications, insurance, audit and government affairs.
+We expense SG&A expenses as they are incurred.

 The Company uses a third-party logistics provider to perform a full order to cash service, which includes warehousing and shipping directly to specialty pharmacies, and receiving orders from a specialty distributor for shipping to hospitals, on our behalf.
 As such, since these costs are not integral to bringing the inventories to a salable condition, we elected not to treat shipping and handling costs as a fulfillment activity.
-Shipping and handling costs related to order fulfillment are recorded in selling, general and administrative expenses.
+Shipping and handling costs related to order fulfillment are recorded in SG&A expenses.

 Accounts receivable, net: Accounts receivable are stated at their net realizable value.
-As of March 31, 2021, accounts receivable, net are \$.2 million.
+As of June 30, 2021, accounts receivable, net are \$4.4 million.
 Estimates of the Company's allowance for doubtful accounts are determined based on existing contractual payment terms, historical payment patterns of our customers and individual customer circumstances.
-The allowance for doubtful accounts was \$nil as of March 31, 2021 and March 31, 2020.
+The allowance for doubtful accounts was nil as of June 30, 2021 and as of December 31, 2020.